How much do carpet cleaners earn?

 How much profit can you make with a carpet cleaning business?

-After deducting business costs, a self-employed carpet cleaner can expect their carpet cleaning business profit (i.e. their take-home salary) to be somewhere in the region of £28,320* per year as a sole trader.
+How much can a sole trader earn after deducting business costs (their take-home salary)?
+A self-employed carpet cleaner can expect their carpet cleaning business profit to be around £28,320* per year.

-If you’re operating as a limited company, you’re looking at an average carpet cleaning business profit of around £40,700* per year.
+Operating as a limited company?
+You’re looking at an average carpet cleaning business profit of around £40,700* per year.

 How to work out your carpet cleaning business profit

-Once you know how much your total running costs are for the year, you then deduct them from your carpet cleaning business revenue for the year to get your final profit.
+Work out how much your total running costs are for the year.
+Next, deduct them from your carpet cleaning business revenue for the year to get your final profit.

-For a limited company, it’s important to factor in wages as part of your business’s running costs and they should be included in your calculations.
+For a limited company, it’s important to factor in wages as part of your business’s running costs.
+Wages should always be included in your calculations so that you can work out your profit.

 How to make your carpet cleaning business more profitable

-Making sure that your carpet cleaning business is profitable should be one of your top priorities as a small business owner.
+As a small business owner, making sure that your carpet cleaning business is profitable should be a top priority.
 At the end of the day, you want to make sure that all the carpet cleaning jobs you’re doing are making you a profit.

-To help you boost those profits, we’ve put together our top tips to make your carpet cleaning business more profitable:
+To help you boost your profits, we’ve put together our top tips to make your carpet cleaning business more profitable:

-- Provide the best customer experience to all your customers to build a strong reputation and win more work through word of mouth.
+- Provide the best customer experience to build a strong reputation and win more work through word of mouth

 Can you make money as a carpet cleaner?

-Yes, you can.
+Yes, you can!
 As a carpet cleaner or carpet cleaning business owner in the UK, you can make a decent living.
-That said, the exact amount you earn will depend on your experience and whether you’re employed or run your own business.
+That said, the exact amount you’ll earn depends on your experience and whether you’re employed or run your own business.

 Here are the average yearly salaries for carpet cleaners in the UK: